 Starting in the Fall of 2015, I worked as a research assistant at Columbia University in the lab of Dr. Stuart Gaffin to develop a proxy that would allow the measuring of air temperature using an infrared camera.
 This new methodology would make mobile air temperature measurements more efficient, consistent, and precise.
 This work culminated in the summer of 2016 during the Climate Change Research Initiative (CCRI).
 I tested various proxy materials at the NOAA Central Park weather station (station designation KNYC) to compare the proxy materials’ performance to that of the weather station.
 During the following summer, I returned to CCRI to measure the accuracy of the proxy over both gray and green infrastructure by comparing its temperature readings to air temperature readings from weather stations at several sites.

 I created a schematic of the methodology.
 The umbrella protects the paper from solar radiation and the stick protects it from body heat

-I took most of the thermal images using a FLIR T650sc infrared camera
+I took the thermal images using a FLIR T650sc infrared camera

 I extracted data using FLIR Tools and Microsoft Excel.

 I was responsible for all of the FLIR thermal image analysis and creating all of the figures in the final journal article.